1950 Cypriot enosis referendum: Aftermath

 After the referendum, the Church of Cyprus publicly admonished those who had voted against enosis.
 In the latter years of British rule in Cyprus, the Church sought to silence dissenting opinion among Greek Cypriots, sometimes by violent means.

 In February 2017 the Cypriot parliament voted in favour of commemorating the referendum in schools every year.
 The decision was received negatively by Turkish Cypriot politicians, causing talks between Cypriot President Nicos Anastasiades and the Turkish Cypriot leader Mustafa Akıncı to be halted.
+The bill was proposed by the National People's Front party (ELAM).